carbonell/ngroot/README.md

 }
 ```

 2. Create a Loader For your data.
-Here's an example using Entity Framework to Add your data:
+Here's an example using Entity Framework to Add your data.
+You must setup a loading source, either using the Load method to provide your data in memory, or UseFileLoader, to load it from a JsonFile:
 ```C#

 using Microsoft.EntityFrameworkCore;